Irish Government (!) FORBIDS Receiving Communion, Concelebration

 Not surprisingly, the government is following the example of the Novus Ordo Church and treating Holy Communion like a snack.

-The government also asks to suspend concelebration - while Francis, who styles himself as an …More
+The government also asks to suspend concelebration - while Francis, who styles himself …More

 If they forbid the Novus Ordo that's a good thing.
 It has destroyed the faith of countless Catholics